jg-digital-media/clickable_photo_list/readme.md

     ?>
 ```

+This defines 2 variables that us access to the file and the means to parse the data into an array, which is a structured data format for the returned data.

 ### Display the Photos

 Now, this is the more complicated part.
 This is the syntax this app uses to parse and display the data in your JSON file.

+Look at

 ```php